Joachim-Otahal/PowerShell/README.md

 Task scheduler -> import.
 For a daily report, expecially on busy domain controllers where the security log does not span several weeks.

 ## Test-Ping-ps1
 This is a ping in pure powershell.
 I needed something "faster than Test-Netconnection".
-It sends, by default, four pings withing 800 ms, really only pings, and then gives up.
+It sends, by default, four pings within 800 ms, really only pings, and then gives up.
 You can change the TTL, Timeout and Retry settings with -TTL -TimeOut and -Retry.

 ## Test-TCP and Test-UDP faster.ps1
 UDP Ping and TCP ping.
 There is no non-problematic windows UDP Ping tool out there which is not flagged by AVs since those old tools are not bug free.
 Default Test-Netconnection is way too slow to be useful in some situations, therefore Test-TCP, and does no UDP testing, therefore Test-UDP.